openhab/openhab-docs/developers/development/bindings.md

 from the repository root to ensure that the build works smoothly.
 If it does, it is time to [contribute your work](../contributing/contributing.html)!

-### Static code analysis
+### Static Code Analysis

-The Build includes [Tooling for static code analysis](https://github.com/openhab/static-code-analysis) that will validate your code against the openHAB Coding Guidelines and some additional best practices.
+The build includes [Tooling for static code analysis](https://github.com/openhab/static-code-analysis) that will validate your code against the openHAB Coding Guidelines and some additional best practices.
 Information about the checks can be found [here](https://github.com/openhab/static-code-analysis#esh-guidelines-covered).

 The tool will generate an individual report for each binding, which you can find in `.../your_binding_directory/target/code-analysis/report.html` file and a report for the whole build that contains links to the individual reports in the `../openhab2-addons/target/summary_report.html`.